coqui-ai/coqui-voice-pack/README.md

 💾 Download the latest version of the voice pack from the [releases](https://github.com/coqui-ai/coqui-voice-pack/releases/tag/v1).

-[🐸Coqui.ai](https://coqui.ai/) is in your service when you need custom lines from the same speakers 🚀
+[🐸Coqui.ai](https://coqui.ai/) is in your service when you need custom lines from the same or new speakers 🚀

 ## Dialogues